The band has been on extended leave since the release of 2010's Sokoband.*

 After about six years of inactivity Houston and Mike are collaborating again on a writing project they hope will manifest into a new album.
 Not sure what the content delivery method will be, but we'll keep you posted.
 Because the last album was comprised mostly of old tunes recast, this is really the first time they've collaborated on a body of new compositions since the early 2000s.
 Expect them to pick up where Joy of Love left off -- true writing partnership efforts that bring their unique senses of groove harmony, and melody together.

-The new record is a maximum-capacity CD containing 10 tracks, eight of which are new versions of the songs from Soko's 1997 debut album, In November Sunlight.
-The other two are previously unreleased; the first is a modern take on an old Sokolowski ballad, and the other is a lush tenor sax-driven piece built on a percussion jam from the Two sessions.
+* a maximum-capacity CD containing 10 tracks, eight of which are new versions of the songs from Soko's 1997 debut album, In November Sunlight.
+The other two are previously unreleased; the first is a modern take on an old Sokolowski ballad, and the other is a lush tenor sax-driven piece built on a percussion jam from the Two. sessions.

-Welcome to our new online home; we hope you'll enjoy checking it out and kicking the tires a bit.
-Lots of new things to read, see, and hear.
-Keep checking back, as we plan to add many new audio and video clips.
+Welcome to our online home; keep checking back, as we plan to add many new audio and video clips.
 Is there anything in particular you'd like to see at sokoband.com?
 Just shoot us an email or post a message via one of our social networking venues.